sonix-network/sonix-network/content/faq.md

 #### What best practices do you recommend?

+We recommend:

+  - Ensure you are compliant with our [rules](/rules/)
-We recommend setting BGP timers to 3s Keepalive and 9s Hold in the event of a forwarding failure
+  - Setting the BGP timers to 3 second Keepalive and 9 second Hold.
+This helps in the event of a forwarding failure.

-Make sure you are compliant with our [rules](/rules/) at the very minimum

 #### What MTU is used?